proteanblank/pribambase/README.md

 You can alternatively install them from blender's bundled python distribution (look that up).

+## License

+Although GPL license spread from some borrowed code, the rest is MIT.

 ## Acknowledgements
 - David Capello did a significant part of the work on interprocessing API for Aseprite
-- Async handling is based on [Blender Cloud Addon](https://cloud.blender.org/services)
+- Async handling (async_loop.py) is based on [Blender Cloud Addon](https://cloud.blender.org/services)